 Yesterday I received the following:

-So words from the horses mouth seems that people are jst reading too much into the song, always good to have a bit of controversy though.
+So words from the horses mouth seems that people are j[u]st reading too much into the song, always good to have a bit of controversy though.

-So there you (apparently) have it.
-Robert Plant, member of Led Zeppelin and the writer of Stairway to Heaven, thinks this whole backmasking controversy is a bunch of bollocks.
-It’s too bad he didn’t get a photo of Rob, that would have gone a long way in knowing that he really did talk to him.
+So there you have it: Robert Plant, member of Led Zeppelin and the writer of Stairway to Heaven, thinks this whole backmasking controversy is a bunch of bullocks.
+It’s too bad he didn’t get a photo with Rob, that would have gone a long way in knowing that he really did talk to him.

 Google has a really cool service called Individualized Google.
 I love it because it not only lets you set your personal bookmarks on a google start page, but it also lets you track all your favorite RSS and news feeds and even your gmail on the same page!